 When you read it, you can see it's a problem.

-What I expect when we get the major report from the inspector general, that would be Horowitz on FISA abuse.
+What I expect when we get the major report from the Inspector General, that would be Horowitz on FISA abuse.

-Remember, we're gonna get four of them.
+Remember, we're going to get four of them.

 This is the first.

-This was the least uh significant, if you will, in terms of importance or magnitude of the issues, criminality that could be involved.
+This was the least significant, if you will, in terms of importance or magnitude of the issues, criminality that could be involved.

 This was always that.